blmille1/secure-backup/README.md

     - It's pretty easy and I find it a fun game to play and it only takes 60 seconds per game
 - I installed the App before I had Premium features and am wondering if that had a big negative impact in certain ways.
 - I had a lot of failed uploads just uploading unencrypted zip files.
 Was it getting nosy and failing to upload more reliably?
 I don't know.
 It was horrible until I started encrypting the files.
 But maybe it was in a weird transition state between free and Ultimate (still free via playing the games).

+# Troubleshooting
+## Uploads habitually fail to upload after some time
+- Verify your computer isn't going to sleep, interrupting the upload
+    - Consider running `caffeinate` in another terminal window
+    - Apple > System Settings > Battery > Options... > Turn on `Prevent automatic sleeping on power adapter when the display is off`

 # Workflow Example
 - I inserted an external backup drive which mounted to `/Volumes/Primary SSD/`